 Because there are infinite variations on the basic vinaigrette, I'm not going to give you a lot of different salad dressing recipes.
 I'm going to give you one that I use often.
 Experiment with the base formula to make your own.
 The finished products will keep in the fridge for months.

-Here's is a super vinaigrette with lots of herbs, that my wife makes as a salad dressing.
+Here's is a super vinaigrette with lots of herbs, that my wife, LT, makes.
 We also use if as a base for marinades for use on all manner of meats and veggies.
 For use as a marinade for ribs I make a few minor additions, explained here.